leoiphonedev/ParallaxScroll_IOS/README.md

 ParallaxScroll_IOS contains ParallaxViewController which  is a subclass of UIViewController that create a nice paralax scroll view with top header is an image and bottom is content view to add post contnet.

 Features:

-1) Easily modifed height of the header image.
-2) Easily modify height of the conent view.
-3) Highly customizable.
+1) Highly customizable.

+2) Drag and drop